 The IoT provides an opportunity for businesses to extend their knowledge about the products and services they create.
 Sensor data can report how often end-users use a device, how they use it, and whether they use the device as expected or in novel, unforeseen ways.
 Healthcare manufacturers can learn exactly how often surgical teams use their device once it is in the field.
 Manufacturers can learn about the conditions under which their shipping containers move in transit, such as temperature, humidity, and shocks and vibrations.

 The infrastructure required to gather IoT data is already in place.
 The greater challenge for businesses is harnessing the amount of data available and the variations in the form of the data.
+In field service management, IoT can also play an important role.
+ServiceMax’s work order software delivers IoT-connected field service software to enable remote diagnostics, efficient service, and accurate failure predictions.

 Be Part of the IoT Revolution